Manuel Antonio, Esquipulas, and Dominical

-There are a few birds that can be found rather easily along some of the forested slopes around the area hotels.
+There are a few birds that can be found rather easily along some of the forested slopes around the area hotels at Manuel Antonio National Park.
 Black-hooded Antshrike and Chestnut-backed Antbird are fairly common in much of the understory depending on the hotel grounds.
 Fiery-billed Aracari is uncommon but sometimes seen around hotels like Costa Verde.
 Golden-naped Woodpecker is infrequently seen around hotels and on the park trail.

 Esquipulas is the name of a small community about 20 minutes east of the park in the foothills.
 This area has access to some very good rainforest along an unpaved road.